cloud66-oss/noticent/README.md

     end
 end
 ```

+In the example above, we are creating 2 flavors of the slack channel, one called `team_slack` but using the same class and configured differently.
+When `using` is used in a channel, any attribute passed into `using` will be called on the channel after creation with the given values.
+For example, in this example, the `Slack` class is instantiated and attribute `fuzz` is set to `:buzz` on it before the alert method is called.

 You can use `render` in the channel code to render and return the view file and its front matter (if available).
 By default, channel will look for `html` and `erb` as the file content and format.
 You can change these both when calling `render` or at the top of the controller: